Why Mentoring | Be A Mentor

 - Be 21 years of age or older.

-- Be employed, enrolled in school or retired.
+- Be employed, enrolled in school and/or retired.

 - Have a current TB test (within two (2) years of date of applying to program).